GuidoRial/instagram-clone/README.md

 1. Console.log(true) if there's an user DONE
 2. Ability to log in and log out (materialUI with modals) DONE
 3. If there's a user show feed else show login DONE
-4. Show profile with user.data
+4. Show profile with user.data and do individual avatar components ON IT 4.5 Add 30 users to my database
 5. Add ability to customize the profile and update the database
-6. Add ability to post
+6. Add ability to post DONE
 7. Add ability to like and save posts
 8. Add ability to comment posts
 9. You can see post of people you follow